Moxy004/Data-Structures-Algorithms/README.md

 ## 🎯 Objective

-To build a solid foundation in DSA by understanding how data is organized, accessed, and optimized — not just memorized.
+To build a solid foundation in DSA by understanding how data is organized, accessed, and optimized not just memorized.
 Each topic will be learned through practical coding, visualization, and analysis.

----

-## 🧩 Current Focus

-- Strengthening logic with arrays and loops
-- Avoiding common pitfalls (like out-of-bounds errors)
-- Learning how to trace and visualize algorithm flow
-- Writing clean, efficient, and readable code

----

-## ⚙️ Tools & Environment

-- **Language:** Java
-- **IDE:** IntelliJ IDEA / VS Code
-- **Version:** Java 17+

----

-## 🧭 Learning Approach

-1. **Understand before coding** — logic first, syntax second.
-2. **Visualize algorithms** — trace with dry runs and flow understanding.
-3. **Iterate for clarity** — refine code for simplicity and readability.
-4. **Document progress** — every topic will include explanations and notes.

 ---